-The following refund policies pertain to all graduate and adult evening programs:
+The following refund policies pertain to all adult and graduate programs:

-- 1. Application fees are not refundable. - Refunds will not be made for books that have been marred in any way or from which shrink-wrap has been removed.
-Generally, refunds will not be made for books required in any class that the student has attended one or more times. - 3.
-A refund of 90% of the Educational Resource Fee will be made for withdrawal for the following reasons: work transfer, military obligations, death in the immediate family, and serious personal or family illness. - 4.
-If written notification of withdrawal is received prior to the first workshop of a course, the student is eligible for a full-tuition refund for that course.
-If notification is received after the first workshop but before the second workshop, 90% of the tuition will be refunded (whether or not the student ever attended). - 5.
+- 1. Application fees and tuition deposits are not refundable. - 2.
+If submission of appropriate withdrawal paperwork is received prior to the first workshop of a course, the student is eligible for a full-tuition credit for that course, and a \$125 withdrawal fee will be assessed (which can be rescinded if the student returns the unused, unmarred textbook issued for the course).
+If paperwork is received after the first workshop but before the second workshop, 90% of the tuition (whether or not the student ever attended) will be credited and a \$125 withdrawal fee will be assessed. - 3.
 No refund will be given after the second workshop except on appeal.
-Appeals may be granted only in rare situations involving death in the immediate family, work transfer, military obligations, or serious personal or family illness.
+Appeals may be granted only in rare situations involving death in the immediate family, work transfer, military obligations, or serious personal or family illness. - 4.
+Refunds will not be made for books that have been marred in any way or from which shrink-wrap has been removed.
+Generally, refunds will not be made for books required in any class that the student has attended one or more times.